MuhammedReza07/ti-84-plus-ce-video/README.md

 ## Video Conversion Utility
 **Note: the following build instructions only apply to Linux (and possibly other UNIX-like operating systems).
 No Makefile is provided for Windows builds, so Windows users either have to write their own Makefile or compile from source using their C/C++ compiler of choice.**

 The video conversion utility, specifically [`/convert/src/transpose-frames.c`](./convert/src/transpose-frames.c), depends on `libnetpbm`, which must be linked during compilation.
 Linux users may use the [provided Makefile](./convert/makefile) by running `make all` in [`/convert`](./convert/) after installing `libnetpbm`, while Windows users are strongly encouraged to reconsider their choice of operating system and switch to a UNIX-like operating system (such as Linux or a BSD) where it is possible to compile C code without going insane.

+Users of shells other than Bash may also have to rewrite the conversion scripts in [`/convert`](./convert/) such that they become compatible with their shell.

 ## Terminal Video Player
 TODO